rtibblesbot/kolibri-library/touchableearth/README.md

 * [Install pip](https://pypi.python.org/pypi/pip) if you don't have it already.
 * [Install Python3](https://www.python.org/downloads) if you don't have it already
 * [Install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) if you don't have it already
-* Optional: install and activate a virtual environment
 * Open a terminal
 * Run `git clone https://github.com/jayoshih/te-sushi-chef.git`
-* Run `cd te-sushi-chef`
+  then `cd te-sushi-chef`
+* Create a Python3 virtual env `virtualenv -p python3  venv` and activate it using `source venv/bin/activate`
 * Run `pip install -r requirements.txt`

 ### Step 1: Obtaining an Authorization Token ###